 Daniel started Mode 7 and ran the show from May 2009 until his last official show in December 2012, when he graduated from Tech.
-Brett has taken over and does most of the shows, although Daniel sometimes stops by and plays a set or a whole show.
+Brett and Richard have taken over and do most of the shows, although Daniel sometimes stops by and plays a set or a whole show.

 Fun fact: you can tell who’s show it is based on which intro music is played! (but they all start with the Nintendo bink)

 What is your show intro from?

 I play the same “intro song” every week (except for a few weeks in 2011 when I experimented with using a different game intro each week).
 The show begins with several “Nintendo” beep sounds heard on some GameBoy and SNES games, then goes into part of the intro cutscene to MegaRace, an old DOS racing game.
 I picked this because MegaRace is a game about a “TV Show”, so it as a lot of similar elements to a radio show.
 You’ll occasionally hear some VWBT clips in between songs on the show which are also from the game.
 After the MegaRace intro, I fade down the volume and start talking.
 While I talk, music from the Deus Ex Hong Kong club is played.